8ta4/blog/drafts/Is there a sentence text object that doesn't stop at blank lines?.md

 So, I wanted to ask if a plugin exists that meets the following requirements.

-First off, it'd have to treat any line with just whitespace as a gap:
+First, it needs to treat all blank lines as gaps:

 - Jumping with `(` and `)` should skip over those gaps.